+A depressive episode of bipolar may resemble clinical depression.
 During depressive episodes, individuals with bipolar disorder feel atypically sad and low.
 Depressive symptoms associated with bipolar disorder in teens may include the following:

 - No desire to take part in activities that usually bring them joy

-- Struggling with feelings of guilt or worthlessness
+- Feelings of guilt or worthlessness

-Causes of Bipolar Disorder
+Causes of Bipolar Disorder in Teens

-A recent study compared the MRIs of 2,447 adults with bipolar disorder and 4,056 healthy controls.
+Bipolar disorder occurs due to the brain’s inability to properly regulate one’s moods.
+Thus, experts believe that imbalanced levels of neurotransmitters can increase one’s risk of developing the disorder.
+One study compared the MRIs of 2,447 adults with bipolar disorder and 4,056 healthy controls.
 The results showed thinning of gray matter in the brains of patients with bipolar disorder when compared with the controls.
-Moreover, the greatest deficits were found in parts of the brain that control inhibition and motivation.
+Moreover, researchers believe that experiencing concussions or traumatic head injuries may increase the risk of developing bipolar disorder.

 Furthermore, individuals whose immediate family members are bipolar have an increased likelihood of developing it as well.
 Teens with a parent who is bipolar have a 15 to 30 percent risk of developing the condition.
 However, if both parents have bipolar disorder, the risk that the child will inherit it increases to 50 to 75 percent.

-- Psychotherapy—group and individual
+- Talk therapy, both group and individual

 - Cognitive Behavioral Therapy, to guide patients in transforming negative thoughts and behaviors into positive alternatives.